rq/rq/docs/docs/index.md

 queued_jobs = q.jobs # Gets a list of enqueued job instances
 job = q.fetch_job('my_id') # Returns job having ID "my_id"

+# Emptying a queue, this will delete all jobs in this queue
+q.empty()

-# Deleting the queue
+# Deleting a queue
 q.delete(delete_jobs=True) # Passing in `True` will remove all jobs in the queue
-# queue is unusable now unless re-instantiated
+# queue is now unusable.
+It can be recreated by enqueueing jobs to it.
 ```